alemkhodadadi/obspy_seismo/README.md

 **Obspy-Seismo Installation**

 before Installing, you should have [Git](https://docs.github.com/en/desktop/installing-and-authenticating-to-github-desktop/installing-github-desktop) already installed on your machine.
-Then run the following command in terminal to install Obspy-Seismo.
+If ObsPy is not yet installed on your machine:

 <code>pip install git+https://github.com/alemkhodadadi/obspy_seismo.git</code>

-for updating:
+If ObsPy is already installed:

 <code>pip install --upgrade git+https://github.com/alemkhodadadi/obspy_seismo.git</code>